rexresearch

 driven vessel may support a cylindrical support member having

-vessel applications where the shaft freewheels under sail (that
+sailing vessel applications where the shaft freewheels under

-is, non-featherable propellers), or in powered applications, the
+sail (that is, non-featherable propellers), or in powered

-inductive heat in the inductor body may be harnessed to heat
+applications, the inductive heat in the inductor body may be

 The drive means may take any form capable of effecting the

-overcome the inherent drag of extracting heat energy therefrom.
+and overcome the inherent drag of extracting heat energy

-In wind power applications, the drive means may comprise a
+therefrom.
+In wind power applications, the drive means may

-direct or indirect drive from a wind turbine or the like.
+comprise a direct or indirect drive from a wind turbine or the

 It is particularly observed that the speed to output curve of

-observation that the start-up load is purely inertial and that
+utilizes the observation that the start-up load is purely

-increasing braking force (and yield) with increasing speed from
+and shows an increasing braking force (and yield) with

-start-up, and alternators which run essentially dead at start-up
+alternators which run essentially dead at start-up until the

-until the field is energized.
-In addition, the act of regulating
+field is energized.
+In addition, the act of regulating speed

-speed for output, and regulating voltage and/or current, all
+for output, and regulating voltage and/or current, all tend to

-above wind powered embodiments allows the use of the simplest of
+the above wind powered embodiments allows the use of the

-wind rotors.
-For example, an Arrhenius rotor requires no
+simplest of wind rotors.
+For example, an Arrhenius rotor

-steering mechanism for keeping the head of the rotor to
+requires no steering mechanism for keeping the head of the

-windward, and accordingly suffers no torque reaction from having
+rotor to windward, and accordingly suffers no torque reaction

-one.
-Further, the apparatus functions independent of the
+from having one.
+Further, the apparatus functions independent

 It has been observed by the present applicant in test